hannibal002/SkyHanni/CONTRIBUTING.md

 ### Improving mappings

-The different version projects are set up in such a way that each version depends on a slightly older version from which it is then adapted.
+The different project versions are set up in such a way that each version depends on a slightly older version from which it is then adapted.
-There are 2 main versions (1.8.9 and 1.21), but there are also a few bridge versions.
+There are two main versions (1.8.9 and 1.21), but there are also a few bridge versions.
 These exist to make remapping easier since automatic name mappings between 1.8.9 and 1.21 do not really exist.
-This is the current layout for our remaps.
-First we remap to 1.12.
+This is the current layout for our remaps: First, we remap to 1.12.
 This still largely uses the old rendering system and has a lot of similar names to 1.8.9.
-As such only very little needs to be adapted in terms of behaviour and at best a couple of names need to be updates manually.
+As such, only very little needs to be adapted in terms of behaviour, and at best, a couple of names need to be updated manually.
 The big jump is from 1.12 to 1.16.
-We use 1.16 since we don't want to too large of a jump (which could lead to a lot more missing names), but we still want to jump to a version with fabric (and specifically with fabric intermediary mappings).
-We also can't really jump to an earlier version since 1.14 and 1.15 have a really poor fabric api and still have some of the old rendering code, meaning we would need to adapt to two slightly different rendering engines instead of just one big rendering change.
-Despite preprocessors best efforts this version will likely have the most manual mapping changes.
+We use 1.16 since we don't want to make too large of a jump (which could lead to a lot more missing names), but we still want to jump to a version with Fabric (and specifically with Fabric intermediary mappings).
+We also can't really jump to an earlier version since 1.14 and 1.15 have a really poor Fabric API and still have some of the old rendering code, meaning we would need to adapt to two slightly different rendering engines instead of just one big rendering change.
+Despite the preprocessor's best efforts, this version will likely have the most manual mapping changes.
 Note that we actually have two projects on 1.16.
 There is the Forge project, which is the one we remap to first.
-Then we remap to the corresponding fabric/yarn mappings.
-This is because remapping between searge and yarn is very inconsistent, unless it is done on one and the same version.
+Then we remap to the corresponding
+Fabric/Yarn mappings.
+This is because remapping between Searge and Yarn is very inconsistent unless it is done on one and the same version.
 Finally, we remap from 1.16 to 1.21.
-This is a fairly small change, especially since fabric intermediary mappings make different names between version very rare.
+This is a fairly small change, especially since Fabric intermediary mappings make different names between versions very rare.
 The only real changes that need to be done in this jump are behavioural ones.

-Preprocessor does some built in remapping (changing names), based on obfuscated names, but sometimes the automatic matching fails.
+The preprocessor does some built-in remapping (changing names), based on obfuscated names, but sometimes the automatic matching fails.
 If it cannot find a new name (or the name it automatically determines was wrong), you can change the corresponding mapping.
-In order to make this as smooth as possible it is generally recommended to find the earliest spot at which the mappings deviate.
+In order to make this as smooth as possible, it is generally recommended to find the earliest spot at which the mappings deviate.
 So fixing a mapping on the hop from 1.16 to 1.21 is generally not recommended.
 This is because, while we do not care about 1.12 or 1.16 compiling for its own merit, we do care about the automatically inferred name changes from 1.12 to 1.16 and so on, which only work if those versions already have the correct names available.